 You can try OTC hydrocortisone anti-itch creams as well.
 You apply these over your skin where you are experiencing extreme itching for instant, temporary relief.

 5. Antianxiety medication

-Stress can exacerbate itching.
+Stress itching.
 Some people find relief from their itching when taking a prescription antianxiety medication.
 This will likely not be the first line of treatment.